 The board of trustees of LACRF are authorized to provide a cost of living increase to members who have been retired for at least one full calendar year.
-The increase cannot exceed the lesser of 2.5% of the retiree's benefit (not to exceed \$40 per month).
+The increase is the lesser of 2.5% of the retiree's benefit or \$40 per month.
+In order to grant the 2.5% COLA, the increase in the consumer price index must have exceeded 3% since the last COLA was granted.
 The Louisiana statutes allows the board of trustees to grant an additional cost of living increase to all retirees and beneficiaries over age 65 equal to 2% of the benefit paid on October 1, 1977 or the member's retirement date if later.
-However, in order to grant any cost of living increase, LACRF must meet criteria as detailed in the Louisiana statutes related to funding status.
+However, in order to grant any cost of living increase, LACRF must meet criteria as detailed in the Louisiana statutes related to funding status